Progress report for LNE19-384R

 The goal of this study is to investigate the effects of biochar on nutrient availability and uptake and soil water retention in field and container nursery production.
 We hypothesize that biochar amendments will enhance moisture status and nutrient uptake by the crops, and hence, decrease runoff and leaching losses ultimately contributing to on-going agricultural stewardship efforts in Suffolk County.
 We also hypothesize that biochar application rate will impact soil water and nutrient retention, with retention increasing as biochar application rate increases.

 Field experiments were established at one privet nursery and one Christmas tree farm in 2019.
 The second field trial will be established at another privet nursery in 2020.
-Container experiments were established at the Cornell University Long Island Horticultural Research and Extension Center (LIHREC) and a local nursery on the North Fork of Long Island.
+Container experiments were established at the Cornell University Long Island Horticultural Research and Extension Center (LIHREC) in Riverhead, NY and a local nursery on the North Fork of Long Island.
 In April 2019, a preliminary biochar column test was conducted using four different biochar types and a typical sandy loam soil from LI to evaluate which biochar type resulted in the greatest water retention.
 Results of this preliminary column test supported the use of a hardwood biochar in the field and container experiments.
 The hardwood biochar came from ARTiChar – Advance Renewable Technology International (Prairie City, IA).
 All the biochar material was inoculated for five days in a compost tea solution.
 In June 2019, both the container and field trials were established.

 Biochar was substituted into the growing media at rates of 10, 20, and 30% by volume.
 Biochar was incorporated using two different methods (mixed versus layering at the bottom of the substrate).
 Containers with no biochar served as the control group.
 Treatments were marked as B10 (biochar at bottom 10%), B20 (biochar at bottom 20%), B30 (biochar at bottom 30%), C (no biochar control), M10 (biochar mixed into media at 10%), M20 (biochar mixed into media at 20%), M30 (biochar mixed into media at 30%).
 The experiment was arranged as a completely randomized design with each container serving as the experimental unit.
 Plants studied included boxwood (Buxus Green Mountain), California privet, and switchgrass (Panicum virgatum “Heavy Metal”) and LIHREC and only switchgrass (Panicum virgatum “Heavy Metal”) at the local nursery.
 Biochar treatments were applied at the time of planting into 1.5 gallon plastic containers in July 2019 for the privet and June 2019 for the switchgrass and 3 gallon containers for the boxwood.
 The media was a professional grow mix of 35-45% softwood bark with sphagnum peat moss, vermiculite, dolomite limestone, and a wetting agent.

-The PourThru procedure was conducted weekly on all container plants between mid-June and the end of September.
+The PourThru procedure (LeBude and Bilderback, 2009) was conducted weekly on all container plants between mid-June and the end of September.
 This procedure allows for continuous monitoring of container pH and EC levels so plant nutrient status could be monitored and adjusted as needed.
 Plant heath evaluations of the boxwood plants occurred once per month during the summer on 7/15/2019, 8/19/2019, and 9/9/2019.
 Data on leaf miner and leaf spot prevalence were collected and an overall plant health rating was given on a scale of 1 to 5.
 Plant heath evaluations of the switchgrass plants occurred during the summer on 7/15/2019, 8/5/2019, and 8/19/2019.
 Data on number of flower stems per plant, disease, chlorosis, and overall plant health were also collected.
 Total leachate was collected from the boxwood and switchgrass containers twice in September and twice in October to measure ammonium and nitrate concentrations.
 Destructive sampling of the switchgrass containers at LIHREC occurred mid-September to evaluate differences between treatments on shoot and root growth in year one.

 The field experiments were established using a completely randomized block design with subsamples.
 Ten consecutive plants per treatment was set as the experimental unit.
 Prior to biochar application soil samples were collected from each farm.
 Biochar was applied at rates of 5, 10, and 15 tons/acre and a no biochar control for a total of five replications per treatment to California privet (Ligustrum ovalifolium) and Douglas fir (Pseudotsuga menziesii).
 One week after applying the biochar, lysimeters were installed in two of five replications in each treatment at both field sites.
 The two cooperating growers followed their standard practices for weed management and fertility throughout year 1 of the trial.

-Additional data was collected on the number of terminal buds on the leader and height for the Douglas firs.
+Additional data were collected on the number of terminal buds on the leader and height for the Douglas firs.
 Soil health samples that measure the soils physical, chemical, and biological properties were collected from all field sites prior to biochar application.
 The soil health samples will provide growers with a comprehensive assessment of the quality of their soil and provide them with both short- and long-term management suggestions.
 Time domain reflectometer (TDR) probes were installed at the two field trials established in 2019 to continuously record soil moisture, electrical conductivity (EC), and soil temperature.

 Mina Vescera potting up switchgrass for the biochar container trial